Dylan Carlson (musician)

-Dylan Carlson (born March 12, 1968) is an American musician, best known as the guitarist and founder of the drone metal/post-rock group Earth, and the main contributor to his solo project Drcarlsonalbion.
+Dylan Randolph Carlson (born March 12, 1968) is an American musician best known as the guitarist and founder of the drone metal/post-rock group Earth, and the main contributor to his solo project Drcarlsonalbion.

 Early life and education

 Carlson was born in Seattle, Washington, United States.
-His father worked for the Department of Defense, and, as a result, as a child he moved quite frequently, living in Philadelphia, Texas, New Mexico, and New Jersey, before coming back to live in Washington state.
+His father worked for the Department of Defense, and as a result, moved quite frequently.
+Living in Philadelphia, Texas, New Mexico, and New Jersey, before coming back to live in Washington state.

 Career

 He had first become interested in being a rock musician at age 15, inspired by bands such as Molly Hatchet, AC/DC, and Black Sabbath.
 He also cites the Melvins, and composers La Monte Young and Terry Riley as major influences on his music.
 It was in Olympia, Washington that he met Slim Moon, Greg Babior, Dave Harwell and Joe Preston, with whom he would later form Earth.
 During this time, he would often make "sonic collages" with his then-roommate Kurt Cobain.
 From 1991 to 1996, Earth had an ever-changing lineup.
 Carlson attributes a lack of (full-length) studio album recordings from 1997 to 2005 to "legal and drug problems".